harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ## Material Vs Cupertino Widget?
  - Material widgets follow Android’s design guidelines, while Cupertino widgets provide iOS-style UI components—use Material for Android look and Cupertino for iOS look.

-## Difference between deactivate and dispose?
- - deactivte: Called when this object is removed from the tree. deactivate is called when a widget may be dispose.
-But that is not guaranteed.
-Dispose: Called when this object is removed from the tree permanently.
-By understanding both sentences, you%E2%80%99ll see that deactivate will be called for widgets that are removed from the tree, temporarily or permanently, whereas dispose will only be called for widgets being removed permanently.

 ## What are custom widgets in Flutter, and why are they important?
  - Custom widgets in Flutter are user-defined widgets that allow developers to encapsulate UI components for reusability and maintainability.
 They help in: ● Reducing code duplication ● Improving readability ● Enhancing modularity ● Simplifying complex UI structures Custom widgets can be StatelessWidget or StatefulWidget, depending on whether they need to manage the state.